 Most quality online reputation management companies offer both factual and fictional campaigns, and writing a fictional character is generally easier for the content team.
 Imagine that you’re a writer and you’ve been asked to draft fifty quality articles on Olympic athlete Tessa Sanderson – your job is going to take much more time and money than if you’re writing fifty quality articles on a fictional character of the same name.

 The above cost factors are some of the primary considerations that go into fairly pricing an online reputation management campaign.
-Yes, it’s a lot, but successful reputation management is no easy task, and very rarely does each of these factors work against your end price.
+Yes, it’s a lot, but successful reputation management is no easy task and very rarely does each of these factors works against your end price.

 When you’re sorting through the countless ORM companies online, you want to ask about cost factors and campaign types – as detailed above – while watching for critical warning signs.